 3. The Giant Manta Rays from Revillagigedo

 5. I3S software for whale shark and giant manta ray photo identification

 Dr. Dení Ramírez-Macías is the director of Whale Shark Mexico, a passionate conservationist, powerful advocate for the ocean, and pioneer in her field.
 As a scientist, her innovations both above and below the sea have led to the founding of multiple NGO’s, numerous scientific publications, advanced the careers of her students, and has inspired future generations to take an active role in ocean conservation.
 As a scuba diver, she is applying scientific research methods to her work underwater, most recently by ultra-sounding pregnant whale sharks and manta rays in an effort to learn more about their reproduction.
 Her work is being used to create three protected areas in Mexico.
 Deni's research has taken her around the world and her research has been part of several international films including the National Geographic Discovery Chanel.
 Deni was inducted into the Women Divers Hall of Fame in 2020.

-In 2017, Deni was aboard Quino el Guardian and became the first person to successfully ultrasound a pregnant manta ray in the open ocean.
+In 2020, Deni was aboard Quino el Guardian and performed a successful ultrasound on a pregnant whale shark in Revillagigedo.
+Check out this video!